 - A. Hemodynamically stable patients may be considered for transport to a hospital-affiliated FSED with the following exceptions: - 1.
 No OB patients > 20 weeks estimated gestational age - 2.
 No trauma patients meeting RETAC trauma center destination guidelines. - 3.
-No alerts (e.g. STEMI, Stroke, Sepsis). - 4.
-No post-cardiac arrest patients with ROSC unless uncontrolled airway - B. Give consideration to the fact that elderly patients often require hospitalization for conditions such as falls, generalized weakness, dehydration, syncope.
-These patients should be targeted for full function hospital to avoid secondary transport - C. A psychiatric patient may exceed the capability of the FSED.
+No alerts (e.g. STEMI, stroke, sepsis). - 4.
+No post-cardiac arrest patients with ROSC unless uncontrolled airway - 5.
+No neonates <29 days of age - 6.
+Children with Medical Complexity (CMC) Refer to pediatric considerations - 7.
+Elderly patients often require hospitalization for conditions such as falls, generalized weakness, dehydration, syncope. - B. A psychiatric patient may exceed the capability of the FSED.
 The facility may not have security available or be able to provide psychiatric evaluation.
-These patients should be transported to facilities with the capabilities to meet patient's needs. - D. When time and conditions allow, patients whom pre-hospital providers presume to require inpatient management may be transported to a hospital emergency department to avoid subsequent patient transfers.
+These patients should be transported to facilities with the capabilities to meet patient's needs. - C. When time and conditions allow, patients whom pre-hospital providers presume to require inpatient management should be transported to a hospital emergency department to avoid subsequent patient transfers.